 An Unsubsidized Stafford Loan is one in which the interest is not paid by the U.S. Department of Education under any circumstances.
-Eligibility is determined by completing and submitting all the forms listed under Financial Aid Office forms needed.
+Eligibility is determined by completing and submitting the FAFSA.
 You must also complete and submit to the Department of Education the Master Promissory Note and Entrance Counseling Session.
 (See instructions for completing under LOANS.)

 You are limited to the amount you can borrow.
 The limit is based on your dependency status (dependent or independent), enrollment status (i.e., freshman, sophomore, Junior and Senior) and your yearly and lifetime aggregate loan limits.
-To check your aggregate loan limits go to www.nslds.ed.gov.
+To check your aggregate loan limits go to www.studentaid.gov.
 You will need your FSA ID and password to access your information.